-- The program completes and submits the Self-Study Report to ABET no later than July 1. - The review team assigned to the program begins reviewing the Self-Study Report. - The program's institutional representative(s) are invited to meet the team chair at Institutional Representatives Day during the July Commission Meeting. - PEVs provide early feedback to Team Chair identifying issues the program can work on before the visit team arrives.
+- The program completes and submits the Self-Study Report to ABET no later than July 1. - The review team assigned to the program begins reviewing the Self-Study Report. - Primary and Secondary Institutional contacts are invited to participate in Institutional Representatives webinars provided by each commission. - PEVs provide early feedback to Team Chair identifying issues the program can work on before the visit team arrives.